-Warnings: Because of the size of the display, the largest number that may be entered is ten digits (10 bits).
-If you press a terminating key too quickly, the key may be lost after BININ terminates.
+Warnings: Because of the size of the display, the largest number enterable is ten digits (10 bits).
+If you press a terminating key too quickly, the key may be lost after [BININ] terminates.

-OCTIN

-Inputs a number in octal
+Function: [OCTIN] - Inputs a number in octal.

-Description: The keyboard is redefined so that the only digit keys which are active are the keys 0 through 7.
+Description: The keyboard is redefined so that the only digit keys which are active are the keys [0] through [7].
 Any other key terminates numeric entry and is executed.

-Input: 0 through 7.
+Input: [0] through [7].